 Question: How can he straighten it out by mail?
-A box - good on word

 In each of these cases, the Smiths are writing not to an individual, but to an institution.
 Today, much of our life is influenced by, and depends upon, impersonal institutions.
 What this section will do is suggest how to influence those institutions by mail-how to get them to answer your questions, or persuade them to do whatever it is you want done.